Johan Rojas (footballer)

-Johan Rojas Echevarría (born 20 September 2002) is a Colombian footballer who plays as a winger for Liga MX club Necaxa, on loan from Monterrey.
+Johan Rojas Echevarría (born 20 September 2002) is a Colombian footballer who plays as a midfielder for Campeonato Brasileiro Série A club Vasco da Gama, on loan from Liga MX club Monterrey.

 Club career

 Rojas began his footballing career at La Equidad, where he made his Categoría Primera A debut on 30 January 2022 in a 1–0 loss against Atlético Nacional.
 He scored his first goal on 11 April 2023 in a 4–1 win against Once Caldas.
 He flourished in the 2024 season under the management of Alexis García.

 On 9 June 2024, he moved abroad to permanently join Liga MX club Monterrey.
 After playing mostly as a substitute in his first season at Monterrey, he was subsequently loaned to Necaxa in early 2025.
 In June 2025, he returned to Monterrey to participate in the Club World Cup before returning to Necaxa to complete the remainder of his one-year loan, despite wanting to stay at Monterrey.
 On his second Liga MX game back at Necaxa, he scored in a 3–1 win against Querétaro, but was later dropped from the first team preventing him from starting against his parent club.